 Just the negative mindset and the mistrust towards the Bulgarians own potential must be upgraded and changed.

-Christer: Balkan is very diverse and different regions/countries are tackling their ambitions in different ways.
+Christer: The Balkans are very diverse and different regions/countries are tackling their ambitions in different ways.
 One of the biggest advantages is that Bulgaria has not adopted the euro.
 A small developing country should manage its progress under own device.
 From a movie production perspective, Bulgaria can offer the most varied scenery: from tropical beaches to snow-covered mountains.

 When you look at Sofia and the country as a whole, as a Bulgarian investor, what attracts or surprises you most?